sooothkful/Econometrics_Notes/index.md

   **Reproducibility**

-       - In order for someone to look at our analysis and understand where the results come from we need to use Python scripts.
+       - In order for someone to look at our analysis and understand where the results come from - use scripts or Notebooks.

-       - Our Python script will contain all the commands for the project from start to finish.

        - Use comments.